hyperoslo/tasuku/README.md

 $ rails generate tasuku:views
 ```

-Tasuku defaults to using your application's layout, so you'll need to prefix your own route helpers with `main_app` so Ruby on Rails knows where to look.
+Tasuku defaults to using your application's layout, so you'll need to prefix your own route
+helpers with `main_app` so Ruby on Rails knows where to look.

 ## Usage

-...

-## Configuration

 ...